sjl/.plan/README.markdown

 After going back and forth with someone about the BS522 lab section stuff, they realized they needed to grant me permission for that section.
 Once they did that I was able to swap it, so that's all set now.

+Read through chapter 1 of the BS522 textbook.
+It's… meh.

+## 2024-01-12

+Reinstalled Figlet and the `figlet-fonts` repo yet again on this new computer.
+Finally got around to writing a script to do the stupid install so I don't have to manually do it every time.

+Reinstalled ABCL on the new machine.
+Changed my scripts so they invoke `java -jar /usr/local/bin/abcl.jar` directly instead of requiring a `/usr/local/bin/abcl` wrapper for no reason, so now all I have to do is download the binary distribution and move the two jars to `/usr/local/bin/`.